adan-shaw/debugging_cpp/README.md

 # debugging_cpp
-# just some demo for this few months
+# just some demo i written in this few months
 # 2022/02/26